Grammys will no longer use term "urban" in awards categories

 Speaking to the press after winning Best Rap Album at the 2020 Grammys back in January, Tyler explained: “I don’t like that ‘urban’ word.
 To me, it’s just a politically correct way to say the N-word.
 Why can’t we just be in pop?”

-Eilish agreed with Tyler’s views in a recent interview, saying that the music industry shouldn’t “judge an artist off the way someone looks or the way someone dresses”.
+Eilish recently agreed with Tyler’s views, reasoning that the music industry shouldn’t “judge an artist off the way someone looks or the way someone dresses”.